 After stepping down as CEO of SevenC3, Mr. King now acts as an independent adviser to a number of brands including Captify, (a fast growing pioneer in Search Intelligence); Octaive (an ad:tech start-up based in London and New York); DADI (a blockchain-powered decentralised global cloud computing network); and Liberty AIM (a new blockchain-powered ethical search engine).

 - Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 Given the small size and complexity of the Company and the limited resources, the Board has not appointed external consultants to evaluate the performance of the directors and board overall.
-The Company is currently suspended from trading pursuant to an announcement dated 26 July 2018.
-The Board acknowledges that it is non-compliant with its processes to evaluate the performance of the Board but it is committed to implementing procedures and measures to comply with this aspect of the QCA Code prior to the recommencement of trading in its shares on AIM.
+The Board acknowledges that it is non-compliant with its processes to evaluate the performance of the Board.

 - Promote a corporate culture that is based on ethical values and behaviours

 The Board believes that by acting ethically and promoting strong core values it will gain a reputation for honesty and that this will attract business and help the long-term objectives of the Company.
 As such the Board adopts an open approach to all investors, investment opportunities and all its advisors and service providers.